binipringle/right-to-be-forgotten/_texts/0-outline.md

 - Rule 613 Prior Inconsistent Statement
 - Bias
 - Rule 404a1 General Prohibition of Character Evidence
+- Rule 404b1 and 404b2 Other Crimes Wrongs or Acts
 - Rule 608 Witness Impeachment for Character for Untruthfulness
 - Rule 609 Witness Impeachment for Prior Convictions
 - Rule 407 Subsequent Remedial Measures